14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 – Don’t ignore the signs.

-If you get the feeling that something is wrong, don’t ignore it—no matter how small it is, your subconscious mind is noticing something.
+If you feel something is wrong, don’t ignore it—no matter how small it is, your subconscious mind is noticing something.

-Analyze your match’s behavior for any suspicious signs (like the ones I mentioned) and if they act that way, they’re up to no good.
+Analyze your match’s behavior for any suspicious signs, like the ones I mentioned.

 To prevent yourself and other Bumble users from getting hurt, do the following: